 At first, bicycles were a relatively expensive hobby, but mass production made the bicycle a practical investment for the working man, who could then ride to his job and back home.
 The bicycle introduced thousands to individual and independent transportation, and provided greater flexibility in leisure.
 As women started riding in great numbers, dramatic changes in ladies' fashion were required.
 Bustles and corsets were out; bloomers were in, as they gave a woman more mobility while allowing her to keep her legs covered with long skirts.

 Bicycles were also partly responsible for better road conditions.
-As more Americans began to ride bicycles, which needed a smoother road surface than a horse-drawn vehicle, organizations of bicyclists started calling for better roads.
+As more Americans began to ride bicycles, which needed a smoother road surface than a horse-drawn vehicle, bicyclists organized to demand better roads, according to the NMAH.
 They were often joined by railroad companies that wanted to improve the connections between farmers and other businesses and the rail station.

 The bicycle had a direct influence on the introduction of the automobile, according to the NMAH.
 Bicycle parts were later incorporated into automobile parts, including ball bearings, differential units, steel tubing and pneumatic tires.